BonnieProsper/feb-2026-month-of-code/day-03-invoice-generator/README.md

 ---

-## What This Tool Does

-* Reads a single invoice described in JSON
+## Features

+- Read invoices from JSON or CSV input
-* Validates required fields and data types
+- Validate required fields and data types
-* Calculates subtotal, tax, and total
+- Calculate subtotal, tax, and total
-* Generates a clean, readable PDF invoice
+- Generate clean, readable PDF invoices
-* Optionally includes company branding (logo)
+- Batch PDF generation
+- Export invoice totals to CSV or JSON
+- Optional minimal theming for PDF output

-The tool is deterministic: the same input always produces the same output.
+- Deterministic behavior: same input → same output

 ---

-## What This Tool Does *Not* Do
+## Non-Features/Scope Limitations

-* No web interface or GUI
+- No web interface or GUI
-* No batch processing
-* No multi‑currency support
+- No multi-currency support
-* No email sending or payment handling
+- No email sending or payment handling
-* No complex templating or theming engine
+- Minimal PDF layout; no complex templating
+- Single-page invoices only

-These are deliberate scope decisions.
+These are deliberate scope decisions to keep the tool simple, reliable, and testable.

 ---